 A big THANK YOU to all the women and men who shared their experiences of traumatic childbirth for Christian Inglis’ Honours study.
 There was so much data that Christian chose to focus on paternal mental health for his thesis and publication.
-Later we analysed the women’s descriptions of trauma and have recently published these findings in an open access journal.
-A summary of the findings is provided below:
+Later we analysed the women’s descriptions of trauma and published those findings.

 Women’s descriptions of childbirth trauma relating to care provider actions and interactions